entrecode/ec.components/website/docs/core-concepts/config-pipeline.md

 }
 ```

 This schema is then used generate a base configuration for that model.
-For example, the type value determines how the field will look like in, as described [here](./default-inputs.md).

 ### by ec.editor